Lapsang Souchong: A Black Tea That Emerges From Fire

 Chemical compounds in the pine fire smoke cause the smoky taste of Lapsang Souchong.
 These compounds include longifolene and a-terpineol, which are not found in any other tea varieties.
 The use of pinewood fires results in a smoky aroma with a lightly evaporating finish.

 Lapsang Souchong is a light bodied tea with a heady, piney aroma.
-With its smoky aroma and flavor, this tea could be the favorite of Smokey the Bear.
-It can also find a special place in your tea collection if you enjoy warm, roasted, and piney flavors.
+If you enjoy warm, roasted flavors with notes of pine, this tea is the perfect addition to your tea collection.
 Its flavor profile contains hints of pine resin, smoked paprika, and peated whiskey.
 Lapsang Souchong is best consumed during cold months as it imparts a cozy and pleasant tea drinking experience.
 This tea also pairs well with meals and is complementary to broiled meats.

 How to Brew Lapsang Souchong Black Tea